 The most iconic symbol of Edinburgh.
-Sitting on a volcanic rock known as the Castle Rock, the Edinburgh Castle oversees the whole city and can be seen from pretty much anywhere.
+Sitting on a volcanic rock known as Castle Rock, the Edinburgh Castle oversees the whole city and can be seen from pretty much anywhere.

-Accordingly to researchers, the Castle Rock has been occupied by humans since the Iron Age, but it’s been used as a Royal location since at least the reign of David I in the 12th century being used by the royal family until 1633.
+Accordingly to researchers, Castle Rock has been occupied by humans since the Iron Age, but it’s been used as a Royal location since at least the reign of David I in the 12th century being used by the royal family until 1633.

 During its 1100 years of history, the castle has suffered 26 sieges, giving it the title of the most besieged place in Great Britain and one of the most attacked in the world.

 Nowadays, without invasions and campaigns, the Edinburgh Castle can just lay on the top of the rock and watch as the city grows around it.

 The visit to Edinburgh Castle is perfect even for those spending a short time in Edinburgh.
 If you wish to see every spot inside the castle, it will take around 3 hours.
 From the castle, you also get a beautiful view of the city and its surroundings.
 You can reach the castle by foot, following through the Royal Mile.

 Visiting the Edinburgh Castle: Things you can’t miss

 During the Wars of Scottish Independence, Edinburgh Castle was constantly contested by Scots and English, until it was finally conquered by Sir William Douglas in 1341.